For Your Love: Releases and charts

-Shortly after its release by Columbia on 5 March 1965, it became a hit in the UK.
+Shortly after the single was released by Columbia on 5 March 1965, it became a hit in the UK.
 When it was released a month later by Epic Records in the US, it became the group's first charting single.
 By then, Clapton had already left the group for various reasons, including their more commercial aspirations.

 Fleetwood Mac version

 Fleetwood Mac issued "For Your Love" as a single in 1973.
 Cash Box called this version "a totally contemporary, yet still hard rocking treatment from this great British band of rockers" that maintains the essence of the original tune.